HomeSpecialties › Gastroenterology

 3+ years

 Three years of BPT culminating in the Divisional Written and Clinical Examinations.
-The Written pass rate (Adult Medicine, all candidates) has run roughly mid-60s to low-80s per cent by sitting; passing both exams is the gate to Advanced Training.
+The Written pass rate (Adult Medicine, all candidates) has run from the mid-40s to high-80s per cent depending on the sitting; passing both exams is the gate to Advanced Training.

 Building a competitive CV